mdrake0/mysite/content/fixed/bookshelf.md

 date: 2019-06-26T19:37:37-04:00
 ---

-This list primarily (but not _strictly_) includes things that I've read since starting this blog.
+This is a list of books that I've read since starting this website.

 ### Currently Reading